brct-james/apricate/README.md

 ### Planned: **[v0.3]**

-- Plots work and can grow plants (atleast one type) with multi-stage actions, harvesting adds plants to warehouses
+- Plots work and can grow plants (atleast three types) with multi-stage actions, harvesting adds plants to warehouses
-- Skelling and Tritum YAML defined
+- ~~Skelling and Tritum YAML defined~~

 ---